Disney’s Animal Kingdom Theme Park

 Quick service favorites

 • Satu’li Canteen.
-In Pandora, this is the best quick service restaurant in the park.
-The menu features build-your-own bowls with your choice of protein and base.
-The flavors lean toward fresh and international.
+In Pandora.
+The best quick service spot in the park.
+Build your own bowl with your choice of protein and base.
+The flavors lean fresh and global.
 Mobile ordering works well here.

 • Flame Tree Barbecue.
 On Discovery Island near the water.
-Barbecue platters with ribs, chicken, and brisket.
-The outdoor seating overlooks Discovery River.
-The views are among the best at any quick service spot in Walt Disney World Resort.
+The menu features barbecue platters with ribs, chicken, and brisket.
+The outdoor seating overlooks Discovery River with some of the best views at any quick service spot in Walt Disney World Resort.

 Table service restaurants